Ara Berberian: Career

 Berberian made his Metropolitan Opera debut on April 21, 1979, as Kecal in The Bartered Bride in an out of town performance in Cleveland, Ohio.
 He made his first appearance at the Metropolitan Opera House (Lincoln Center) as Zacharie in Giacomo Meyerbeer's Le prophète on September 25, 1979.
 He sang at the Met for 18 consecutive seasons, portraying more than 100 roles.
 Some of his more notable roles at the Met included Bouillon in Adriana Lecouvreur, Bonze in The Nightingale, Don Basilio in The Barber of Seville, Geronte in Manon Lescaut, Hermann in Tannhäuser, Mustafà in L'italiana in Algeri, the Old Hebrew in Samson and Dalila, Osmin in Die Entführung aus dem Serail, Rocco in Fidelio, Sparafucile in Verdi's Rigoletto, Spinelloccio in Gianni Schicchi, Titurel in Parsifal, and Zacharie in Le prophète among many others.
 In 1991 he created the role of the Turkish Ambassador in the world premiere of John Corigliano's The Ghosts of Versailles.
 His last performance at the Met was as Benoit/Alcindoro in Puccini's La boheme on January 23, 1997.

 Berbarian's talents were not limited to the operatic stage, however.
 He also earned high critical acclaim in the realm of network television.
 In 1971 he collaborated with Alfredo Antonini in the role of Uriah in the premiere performance of Ezra Laderman's opera And David Wept for CBS Television.
 Nearly a decade earlier in 1964, he also collaborated with Antonini in CBS's televised adaptation of Hector Berlioz's sacred oratorio L'enfance du Christ in the role of Father.

 Berberian was of Armenian ancestry and, in addition to his operatic repertoire, also sang and recorded music by Armenian and Armenian-American composers such as Komitas and Alan Hovhaness; he recorded three LP albums of the latter composer's songs.
 He also opened Game 3 of the 1984 World Series singing "The Star-Spangled Banner".

-Berberian was an active environmentalist and had a keen interest in preserving forest land and old barns.
+Berberian had a keen interest in preserving old barns and was an active environmentalist.
+Through a major donation of wooded land to the City of Southfield through the Oakland Land Conservancy, the Berberian Woods Nature Preserve was established in his honor.